 Plasmid design and construction

 Plasmids were first designed using SnapGene application (GSL Biotech LLC).
 Necessary gene components were amplified via PCR, then purified with the QIAquick Purification Kit.
-PCR products and pF backbones were then digested using restriction enzymes, run on a gel, and extracted using the QIAquick Gel Extraction Kit.
-Gel-purified fragments were then ligated and used to transform either E. coli via heat shock, respectively.
+PCR products and pF backbones were then digested using restriction enzymes, electrophoresed, and extracted using the QIAquick Gel Extraction Kit.
+Gel-purified fragments were then ligated and used to transform E. coli via heat shock.
 Colonies that grew on the appropriate selective media were isolated with the QIAprep Spin Miniprep Kit and confirmed via Sanger sequencing through the INBRE Core Facility.

 Integration of reporter constructs into the Tn7 site of F. tularensis

 Reporter constructs were integrated into the Tn7 site of F. tularensis LVS as previously described (LoVullo et al., 2009).
 Briefly, LVS cells were made electrocompetent by washing with 10% sucrose.
-The Tn7 helper plasmid pMP720 was electroporated into electrocompetent cells with or without bS21-2, and plasmid-containing cells were selected for on hygromycin.
+The Tn7 helper plasmid pMP720 was electroporated into electrocompetent cells with or without bS21-2, and plasmid-containing cells were selected on hygromycin B-containing media.
 Cells harboring the helper plasmid were electroporated with the appropriate mini-Tn7 plasmid and selected for on CHA-H plates with kanamycin.
 PCR was used to screen kanamycin-resistant colonies for plasmid integration at the attTn7 site and candidates were confirmed by amplification and sequencing of gDNA outside of the attTn7 site.

 Plasmids

 To generate plasmids in which the rpsU2 5´ UTR or Δloops 5´ UTR drive expression of gfp, pKR123 (unpublished) was digested with KpnI/NotI, resulting in a fragment containing the promoter of tul4 fused to the rpsU2 5´ UTR.
-Another plasmid pKR183, containing the sfGFP gene codon-optimized for expression in F. tularensis LVS (Trautmann et al., 2023), was digested with KpnI/BamHI.
-Further, pKR123 (unpublished), containing the mini-Tn7 plasmid backbone was digested with NotI/BamHI, and all three of these fragments were ligated together forming an the in-frame GFP reporter plasmid, pKR184 Tn7 Ptul4-rpsU2 5´ UTR-GFP.
+Another plasmid, pKR183, containing the sfGFP gene codon-optimized for expression in F. tularensis LVS (Trautmann et al., 2023), was digested with KpnI/BamHI.
+Further, pKR123 (unpublished), containing the mini-Tn7 plasmid backbone was digested with NotI/BamHI, and all three of these fragments were ligated together forming the in-frame GFP reporter plasmid, pKR184 Tn7 Ptul4-rpsU2 5´ UTR-GFP.

 To create Δloops 5´ UTR, primers were used to amplify from pKR184, deleting the stem loop structures in the first 38 nt of the rpsU2 5´ UTR.
 The first primer contained a PacI site with the last 22 nt of the promoter of tul4 on the 5´-end fused to the 32 nt, directly after the first 38 nt of the rpsU2 5´ UTR which are not encoded on the primer.
 The reverse primer located 152 bp upstream of the 3´ end of the gfp gene contained the MfeI cut site.
 The resultant fragment was ligated with PacI/MfeI digested pKR184, effectively deleting the stem loop structures and resulting in pKR191 Tn7 Ptul4-rpsU2 Δloops 5´ UTR-GFP.